Let’s Figure Out What Works

 Make An Appointment

 You will meet in a group setting with others with similar issues, facilitated by a trained therapist.
 Group therapy can help you feel less alone, develop better relationships with others, and develop new coping skills.
 Made up of a limited number of carefully selected individuals who share your specific challenges, our groups usually meet weekly for 1-2 hours.
-We currently offer Dialectical Behavior Therapy (DBT) group and a Sexual Trauma Survivor Skills group..
+We currently offer Dialectical Behavior Therapy (DBT) groups.
+We also offer Intuitive Eating for clients struggling with eating disorders and a Sexual Trauma Survivor Skills group.

 Join a Group